 Okay, the “mission.”
 Your day off features “Mission” 37, which gets started when Roxas runs into Hayner, Pence and Olette on his way to get his ice cream.
 Hayner is practising his Grandstander act (the minigame from KH2 with the ball), and Pence catches sight of Roxas, recognizing him and inviting him over.
 It doesn’t take long for Hayner and Roxas to get on each other’s nerves, and Hayner tries to pick up a rivalry with this stranger.
 Specifically, Hayner challenges Roxas to play Grandstander.

 The “Mission” here is essentially just the Grandstander mini-game from KH2.
-You have to get as many points as you can, and the ball is only allowed to touch the ground three times.
+Juggle the ball as many times as you can, and the ball is only allowed to touch the ground three times.
 You’re armed with a Struggle bat during this “Mission,” so you can’t choose a Gear that would give you a better combo.
-Watch out for the benches and the trio as you move around, as they’re all solid obstacles.
-Generally speaking, this game is easier than the KH2 incarnation thanks to the extra space and the way that Days’ carefully measured, canned animations make the game far more predictable (though that’s not a compliment).
+Watch out for the benches and the Twilight Town trio as you move around, as they’re all solid obstacles.
+Generally speaking, this game is easier than the KH2 incarnation thanks to the extra space and the way that Days’ carefully measured, canned animations make your actions far more predictable (though that’s not a compliment).
 You can give up immediately if you want, but there’s an upcoming sidequest tied to scoring 50 points if you’re into that, the same score you required to get top dollar during KH2’s prologue.

 This “Mission” has a Unity Badge if you can believe it.
 Grab it and you can come back and juggle as a team in Mission Mode, even using your regular weapons.
 This is the only Mission in the game, besides Mission 00, that doesn’t return any Mission Crowns, but hell, give it a go just to check it off your list.

-After the game, the Twilight Town trio grade your score, not unlike Phil (although I’m not sure what their number thesholds are) and they even invite you to keep hanging out with them, but Roxas refuses because he is the greatest stick that ever landed in the world’s deepest patch of mud.
+After the game, the Twilight Town trio grade your score, not unlike Phil (although I’m not sure what their number thresholds are).
+They even invite Roxas to keep hanging out with them, but Roxas refuses because he is the greatest stick that ever landed in the world’s deepest patch of mud.
 He heads off, and to my continued annoyance, will not return.

 Axel and Xion arrive later that day to find Roxas watching the trio from the tower.
 Axel asks aloud what I was wondering this whole time: why are these kids here, is it summer vacation?
 He concludes it can’t be summer vacation, but leaves the topic to hang.
 Naturally, I will pick it up: if it’s not summer vacation, what are they doing here?
 Are they skipping?
 Is it the weekend?
 Does Twilight Town have weekends?
 It doesn’t even have nights!
 I know the game only brought this up as a transition to Roxas’ next line of dialogue, but don’t the developers care to answer the question they just raised?

 Roxas’ memory fails him again, and he has to ask what summer vacation is.
 Axel explains, and Roxas has little panic about the idea, since he couldn’t work out how to deal with one day of vacation.
 During this discussion, Axel says “I’d forgotten all about that since becoming a Nobody.”
-What he’s talking about varies by version: in the game he’s talking about summer vacation, while in the film, he’s talking about hanging out with friends.
-The latter has more sentiment, but I feel the former is intended to hint to us that Axel was turned into a Nobody at a young age, young enough to have still been in high school at the latest.
+What he’s talking about varies by version: in the game, he’s talking about summer vacation, while in the film, he’s talking about hanging out with friends.
+The latter has more sentiment, but I feel the former is intended to hint to us that Axel was turned into a Nobody at a young age, probably young enough to have been in high school like Hayner, Pence and Olette.

 Days 119-122: Work to Do

-A few sidequests lined up this time, plus the first time I’ve mentioned Luxord since I mentioned the gag weapons 80 pages ago.
+A few sidequests lined up this time, and we’re also going to mention Luxord for the first time since I mentioned the gag weapons 80 pages ago.
 Luxord wants you to equip a Gear with two or more panels, a task you’ve probably already completed, in exchange for a whole bonus mission!
-In comparison, Xigbar’s sidequest, which actually requires effort to fill the Bonus Gauge from the last optional mission block (Days 97-100), something that actually requires effort, earns you a silly Gust Shard!
+In comparison, Xigbar’s sidequest, which actually requires effort to fill the Bonus Gauge from the last optional mission block (Days 97-100), earns you a silly Gust Shard!

 Early on, you can grab an Air Slide Lv+ panel from the Entrance Hall.
 First Block Lv+ and now this – what’s with Beast’s Castle giving you upgrades right at mission’s start?
-Once installed, this will allow you an additional Air Slide before landing, making it much easier to reach the scaffold in Agrabah if you care to backtrack.
+Once installed, this will allow you an additional Air Slide before landing, making it much easier to reach the scaffold in Agrabah if you care to backtrack (and again, this is arguably the intended method for doing so).
 The Courtyard in Beast’s Castle has a chest with an Elixir Recipe, as well!
 Elixirs aren’t even that expensive in Days, requiring one Hi-Potion, one Hi-Ether, and one Shining Shard to synth.
 The automatically dissolving Elixir Recipe is the real scarcity.

 For the first time, you get a chance to use that door in the secret passage, which you discover leads to the Ballroom (the place where Xaldin was standing when he made his first appearance in KH2).
 Xaldin gets ultra-poetic here: “Why, it’s a ballroom.
 And quite a lovely one, at that.
 No place for a creature as hideous as our host… and it seems he agrees with me. […] This room will be [dark] too, in time.
 Dark with the beast’s despair.”
 Geeze, man.
 Xaldin observes the Beast hasn’t been defending the ballroom from the Heartless, as there are no signs of a struggle.
 I wonder who and how they’ve been cleaning and lighting the place, then?